MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 For more information, see [Code Analysis for drivers overview](https://msdn.microsoft.com/library/windows/hardware/hh698231.aspx).
 For additional background on code analysis, see [Visual Studio 2013 Static Code Analysis in depth](https://blogs.msdn.microsoft.com/hkamel/2013/10/24/visual-studio-2013-static-code-analysis-in-depth-what-when-and-how/).

-To become familiar with code analysis, you can use one of the sample drivers (for example, the featured toaster sample: <https://github.com/Microsoft/Windows-driver-samples/tree/master/general/toaster/toastDrv/kmdf/func/featured>).
+To become familiar with code analysis, you can use one of the sample drivers for example, the featured toaster sample, <https://github.com/Microsoft/Windows-driver-samples/tree/master/general/toaster/toastDrv/kmdf/func/featured> or the ELAM Early Launch Anti-Malware sample <https://github.com/Microsoft/Windows-driver-samples/tree/master/security/elam>.

 1. Open the driver solution in Visual Studio.